Delhi air quality remains 'very poor', mercury dips to 10.9 degrees Celsius

 The national capital on Wednesday recorded the lowest minimum temperature of the season so far at 9.6 degrees Celsius.

-While the maximum temperature is likely to settle at 26 degrees Celsius, the relative humidity recorded by the weather department at 8.30 am was 81%.
+While the maximum temperature is likely to settle at 26 degrees Celsius, the relative humidity recorded by the weather department at 8.30 am was 81 per cent.

 (Disclaimer: This story is auto-generated from a syndicated feed; only the image & headline may have been reworked by www.republicworld.com)